pa4080/spasov-me/README.md

 - Tag Icons
   - [x] Upload to R2
+  - [x] Display at /admin/files/cloudflare/icons
+  - [x] Cache to Upstash/Redis
+  - [ ] Clear the cache on refresh... pass somehow the cache prefix "files"/"icons"
-  - [ ] Create Tag Icons upload page/form
+  - [ ] Create Tag Icons upload page/form...
+    - make sure the icons are correctly uploaded to prefix "icons" and
+    - the files are correctly uploaded to prefix "files";
+    - the sub prefix of the icons should be a part of the name within the upload form...
   - [ ] Make them available to the components that select the files from list
   - [ ] Keep tag index generation for the tags their-self